Hura crepitans

-Hura crepitans, the sandbox tree, also known as possumwood, monkey no-climb, assacu (from Tupi asaku) and jabillo, is an evergreen tree in the family Euphorbiaceae, native to tropical regions of North and South America including the Amazon rainforest.
+Hura crepitans, known by the common names sandbox tree, possumwood, monkey no-climb, assacu (from Tupi asaku), and jabillo, is a species of evergreen tree in the family Euphorbiaceae, native to tropical regions of North and South America including the Amazon rainforest.
+It is naturalized in parts of Africa with sufficient rainfall.
 It is also present in parts of Tanzania, where it is considered an invasive species.
-Because its fruit explode when ripe, it has also received the colloquial nickname the "dynamite tree".
+Because its fruit explodes when ripe, it has also received the colloquial nickname "dynamite tree".

 Description

-The sandbox tree can grow to 60 m in height, and up to 13.2 m in girth at 6 ft above the ground; its large ovate leaves grow to 2 ft wide.
+The sandbox tree can grow to 60 m in height, and up to 13.2 m in girth at 6 ft above the ground; its large ovate leaves grow to 2 ft long.
 The trees are monoecious, with red, un-petaled flowers.
 Male flowers grow on long spikes, while female flowers grow alone in leaf axils.
-The trunk is covered in long, sharp spikes that secrete poisonous sap.

 The fruit are large, pumpkin-shaped capsules, 3–5 cm long, 5–8 cm diameter, with 16 carpels arranged radially.
 Its seeds are flattened and about 2 cm diameter.
 The capsules explode when ripe, splitting into segments and launching seeds at 70 m/s.
 One source states that ripe capsules catapult their seeds as far as 100 m.
 Another source states that seeds are thrown as far as 45 m from a tree, most commonly 30 m.
 High-speed video analysis of its exploding fruit revealed that sandbox seeds fly with backspin as opposed to topspin, which had been previously assumed.
 Backspin helps seeds remain oriented to minimize their drag during flight.

+The trunk is covered in sharp spikes that grow to more than 1 in long, and on mature trees may be so thick that the bases of the spines touch.
+The sap is milky and contains toxins, including huratoxin.
+It has been traditionally used as a fish poison (piscicide), arrow poison, and in traditional medicine to treat a variety of ailments.

 Habitat

-This tree prefers wet soil, and partial shade or partial to full sun.
+This tree prefers wet soil and partial shade or partial to full sun.
 It is often cultivated for shade.
 Sandbox trees are tropical trees and prefer warmer, more humid environments.